 Immigration ship manifest, says it all.

-Joesf Zimola and his wife Antonína (FILA) immigrated to the United States on April 20, 1904.
-They arrived at Ellis Island on the fastest ship of its time, the SS KAISER WILHELM DER GROSSE, with their 2 children: Bozena (Bessie) and Mary.
-Mary was 4 and Bozena was only 2.
+Josef Zimola and his wife Antonína “Antonia” (FILA) immigrated to the United States on April 20, 1904.
+They arrived at Ellis Island on the fastest ship of its time, the SS KAISER WILHELM DER GROSSE, with their two children: Bozena “Bessie” and Mary.
+Mary was four and Bozena was only two.
 They brought along Antonia’s mother and father.
-Josef File and Frantiska Kourková.
+Josef Fila and Frantiska Kourková.
 A cousin, 18-year-old Frantiska “Fanny” Cihal, joined them on their journey.
+Also on the journey was Antonia’s sister, Marie and her husband Frantisek “Frank” Vlec.
+They had their three sons and one daughter in tow.

 Zimola & Fila Route to the US and their new home in Wahoo Nebraska